telerik/xaml-docs/controls/radtreelistview/radtreeliestview-getting-started.md

 ## RadTreeListView vs RadGridView

-__RadTreeListView__ is a control used to display hierarchical data in a tabular format.
+You should use the __RadTreeListView__ control to display hierarchical data in a tabular format.
 In order to achieve this, the control combines the functionality of __RadGridView__ control with the ability to display data in a tree view manner.
 This is implemented by directly inheriting __RadGridView__ and implementing the tree view behavior.

 __RadTreeListView__ displays the data in the same way as __RadGridView__.
 The difference is that each row plays the role of a tree node, which can be expanded or collapsed.

-Please note, that __RadTreeListView__ and the [Hierarchical RadGridView]({%slug gridview-hierachy-overview%}) are two different things.
+Please note that __RadTreeListView__ and the [Hierarchical RadGridView]({%slug gridview-hierachy-overview%}) are two different things.
 The first displays the data in a tree view manner in one and the same table.
 The second one displays the hierarchical data in nested __RadGridViews__.

 Use __RadTreeListView__ only when you need to display __homogeneous data__.
 For __heterogeneous data__ use the [Hierarchical RadGridView]({%slug gridview-hierachy-overview%}).

->tipYou can also check out the __RadGridView__'s [Getting Started section]({%slug gridview-getting-started2%}).
+>tip You can also check out the __RadGridView__'s [Getting Started section]({%slug gridview-getting-started2%}).

 # See Also